milli-consortium/milli-consortium.github.io/support.md

 #### **Why Milli?**

 Archives occupy a critical place in society.
+But every day across India, priceless archives — letters, photographs, oral histories, and rare manuscripts — are being lost.
+Neglect, poor storage, climate damage, and lack of funding mean that once these materials vanish, they are gone forever.
+Our collective memory is at stake.

+What every archive and archiving project needs is a platform that can guide how to build, nurture and sustain this heritage.

+That is exactly what the Milli Archives Foundation is set up to do.
+We are a non-profit foundation that helps individuals, families, organizations and communities sustain our collective memory and records in the form of accessible archives.
+We aim to build preservation and access guidelines, offer training in archival methods and standards, how-to manuals, and open access archiving tools.
+Archives in India badly need these resources.
+Through this, we hope we will all engage with our collective memory in the form of accessible archives.

 India needs a forum for archival standards, preservation and conservation guidelines, open access teaching manuals, digital tools to allow the public to find and share archival material, for multiple archives to exchange knowledge, and for the public to see the archive as part of their daily lives.
 Milli works with individuals, families, organizations and communities toward building, nurturing and sustaining our collective memory and records in the form of accessible archives.
 Archives need the attention and care they deserve.

 Memory matters, and Milli is here to help.
+Your support will go a long way in realizing, building and protecting a diversity of archives in India.

 #### **What does Milli do?**